scaffold-eth/se-2-docs/docs/extensions/howToInstall.md

 ---
-sidebar_position: 9
+sidebar_position: 10
 ---

-# 🔌 Extensions
+# How to Install Extensions

-This guide introduces extensions for Scaffold-ETH 2 and explains how to install and create them.
+This guide explains what are extensions and how to use them in your Scaffold-ETH 2 project.

 ## What are Extensions?